jina-ai/jina/docs/tutorials/gpu_executor.md

 Let's see how much faster the GPU is, compared to CPU.
 The following comparison was made on `g4dn.xlarge` AWS instance, which has a single NVIDIA T4 GPU attached.

-We've already seen how fast the models runs on CPU, so let's benchmark it on GPU.
-To do that, we need to make sure that the encoder is using the GPU - change the `'device'` parameter in `main.py`, as shown in the snippet above.
+First, we need to make sure that the encoder is using the GPU - change the `'device'` parameter in `main.py`, as shown in the snippet above.
 With that done, let's run the benchmark again
 ```python
 python main.py
 ```